GenomicsAotearoa/hts_workshop_mpi/docs/proficiency/2023_proficiency.md

     ```
     inputs/input_sequences.faa
+    reference/taxonomy.txt
     results/provided_diamond.txt
     ```

 !!! question "Part 1"

-    Write a `slurm` script to execute a `diamond` classification of the sequences provided in `inputs/input_sequences.faa`.
+    Run the `diamond` classification tool on the sequences provided in `inputs/input_sequences.faa`.

     When selecting a database, use the `uniprot_sprot.dmnd` database located at:

     !!! terminal "code"

         ```
-        /nesi/project/nesi03181/phel/databases/swissprot_dmnd/uniprot_sprot.dmnd
+        ~/level2/databases/swissprot_dmnd/uniprot_sprot.dmnd
         ```

 !!! question "Part 2"

     Examine the outputs of the file `results/provided_diamond.txt`, remembering the [BLAST6 format](https://genomicsaotearoa.github.io/hts_workshop_mpi/level2/44_annotation_protein/#comparing-the-outputs) for column meaning.

-    Based on the top hit results, determine the most likely genus or species of the organism from which these sequences were obtained.
+    Based on the top hit results, identify which target(s) you believe are most probable for each query sequence.
+You can find taxonomic information for each target sequence in the `reference/taxonomy.txt` folder.
+Use the target sequence name to find the most likely genus or species of the organism from which these sequences were obtained.
 Create a text file containing your conclusion.

 ---